pynvme/pynvme/doc/install.rst

    cd pynvme
    ./install.sh

-Users then can import the package for NVMe test scripts:
+Now, it generates binary python module *nvme.so*.
+Users can import it in Python scripts:

 .. code-block:: python

    import nvme as d
-   nvme0 = d.Controller(b"01:00.0")
+   nvme0 = d.Controller(d.Pcie("01:00.0"))

-We will describe more details of installation below, in case *install.sh* cannot give you the expected package binary file.
+Below, We will describe more details of installation.

 System Requirements
 -------------------